 Don’t Dismiss Duct Cleaning

 It’s practically spring and that means spring cleaning!
 Don’t neglect your ducts during this time of renewal.
 Since a great amount of our in-home air comes through our duct system, it’s vital to keep it from getting dirty with bacteria, microbes, and dust.
 When you have your ducts cleaned, ask the technician to check for duct leaks, as well.
 Leaks in the duct system can cause extra contaminants to enter your air and circulate throughout your home.
 Making sure they are clean and maintained will help keep your air clean and your loved ones healthy.

 With the challenge to become more energy-efficient, homes are often sealed tighter and insulated better to make sure air isn’t escaping while our heating and air systems work to keep our home enjoyable.
 Energy-efficiency is a wonderful thing, but it also means a reduced amount of airflow, less circulation, and reduced movement.
 This can cause the air to become motionless and contaminants (indoor air pollution) are stuck inside your home’s air – the air you breathe.
 An air ventilation system detects indoor and outdoor temperatures and humidity and continually brings the required air replacement.
 This can add 5% to 10% more fresh air each hour, lowering the concentration of airborne contaminants.

 Get A Home Health Report

-So, yes, it’s terrifying to know that your children are being exposed to scary respiratory diseases but next time you get that note from your kids’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be the best it can be.
+So, yes, it’s terrifying to know that your children are being exposed to scary respiratory diseases but next time you get that note from your childs’ school, wash their hands, cover their cough, and invest in a system to help your indoor air quality be the best it can be.